Resources and References for Research

 - International Committee of Medical Journal Editors (ICMJE)

-Published the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
+The ICMJE publishes resources that specify the uniform requirements for manuscripts submitted to biomedical journals.
 A number of journals require adherence to these requirements.
 ICMJE member journals follow the ICMJE clinical trials registration policy.